-I’m sure one of the first things that comes to mind when discussing physical health is exercise.
-Getting active is not only beneficial to you physically, but mentally as well.
+I’m sure one of the first things that come to mind when discussing physical health is exercise.
+Getting active is not only beneficial to you physically but mentally as well.
 This doesn’t mean you have to get out and run a 5k every day, but there are some diverse exercise opportunities to get yourself moving and feeling good.

 If you’re in the market for a well-rounded workout, consider joining a local gym.
 Between treadmills, ellipticals, and machines for every muscle group, you are sure to have a full-body workout at your fingertips!